 Finishing thoughts

 I’m trying hard not to come across as misanthropic in this post.
 I’ve been to well-run meetings, and I’ve been to poorly run meetings.
 I know which I’d rather go to.
-It is hopefully clear that having attendees be engaged is much more useful than having ones who are not, and having a reputation of running effective meetings will serve you well.
+It is hopefully clear that having attendees be engaged is much more useful than having ones who are not, and having a reputation of running effective meetings will serve you well professionally.

 I’d welcome input of any additional ideas you might have.